Srhsharma/Online-Brand-Protection-Analytics/README.md

 This project presents an interactive Power BI dashboard developed to evaluate brand protection performance and identify patterns in IP violations and enforcement activity.
 The solution integrates platform data, geographical distribution, seller behavior, and infringement characteristics to generate actionable insights.

-The dataset was AI-generated and intentionally unstructured, simulating real-world inconsistencies.
-It was cleaned and transformed using Python before being used for reporting.
+The dataset was designed to simulate real-world conditions, containing intentional inconsistencies and irregularities.
+It was cleaned, standardized, and transformed using Python to ensure accuracy before being used for analysis and reporting.

 The dashboard enables stakeholders to: